 Expanding Electronic Health Data Sharing Network Supports Veterans and Their Families

-Being able to share health records with private sector healthcare providers is critical to effectively care for veterans and their families.
-This will remain crucial as veterans increase the care they receive in the private sector – an estimated 40-60% over the next 10 years.
+Being able to share health records with private sector healthcare providers is critical to care effectively for Veterans and their families.
+This will remain crucial as Veterans increase the care they receive in the private sector – an estimated 40-60% over the next 10 years.

 “Veterans often have complex care needs, due to the nature of their injuries and stress from their military service,” said Mariann Yeager, CEO of The Sequoia Project.
-“Having access to veteran health data is essential for providing the highest quality care, no matter where a veteran seeks treatment.
+“Having access to Veteran health data is essential for providing the highest quality care, no matter where a Veteran seeks treatment.
 The eHealth Exchange is honored to support the men and women in and out of uniform who have so bravely served our country.”